Art of Life: Overview

 The heavily orchestrated piece (recorded with the Royal Philharmonic Orchestra) comprises several passages of varying speeds and instrumentation, including numerous verses, with no set chorus, several harmonized guitar solos, and eight minutes performed solely on piano.
 The music was inspired by Franz Schubert's Unfinished Symphony.
 In 2011, Yoshiki recalled that he wrote the song in roughly two weeks and that recording took approximately two years.
-As for the lyrical theme, he said he drew from his own life, particularly from how he felt suicidal when his father died.
+For the lyrical theme, he said he drew from his own life, particularly from how he felt suicidal when his father died.

 The album cover art was made using an actual X-ray image of Yoshiki's skull.
 He faced trouble getting the X-ray done, as hospitals refused to take the image without a medical condition to justify the radiation.

-The song was unveiled for the first time at a concert at the Nippon Budokan on July 30, 1992.
+The song was unveiled at a concert at the Nippon Budokan on July 30, 1992.
 Art of Life was released on August 25, 1993, and reached number one on the Oricon chart.
 However, X Japan only performed two concerts that year, as each member began solo careers.
 These concerts were held at the Tokyo Dome on December 30 and 31 and titled X Japan Returns, marking the beginning of a New Year's Eve tradition that would last until the group's disbandment.

-In 1998 a live album composed solely of "Art of Life", combined from these two concerts, and titled Art of Life Live was released by Polydor Records, it reached number twenty on the charts.
-Both concerts were released in their entirety on DVDs in 2008 as X Japan Returns 1993.12.30 and X Japan Returns 1993.12.31, the latter was originally released in 2003 on VHS and DVD as Art of Life 1993.12.31 Tokyo Dome.
+In 1998 a live album composed solely of "Art of Life", combined from these two concerts and titled Art of Life Live, was released by Polydor Records.
+It reached number twenty on the charts.
+Both concerts were released in their entirety on DVDs in 2008 as X Japan Returns 1993.12.30 and X Japan Returns 1993.12.31.
+The latter was originally released in 2003 on VHS and DVD as Art of Life 1993.12.31 Tokyo Dome.
 The third movement of "Art of Life" is included on the 2017 We Are X soundtrack.

 Performance

 In the initial counting week of September 1993, Art of Life reached number one on the Oricon chart, with sales of 337,490 copies.
-By the end of the year it had sold 513,000 copies and was the 28th best-selling album of the year.
+By the end of the year it had sold 513,000 copies and was the 28th-best-selling album of the year.
 By 2013, Art of Life had sold over 600,000 copies.

 Reception

-Nick Butler of Sputnikmusic gave Art of Life a perfect 5 out of 5 score and referred to it as "Japan's "Stairway to Heaven" - a multi-layered song with a near-mythical reputation, that crystallizes everything that made the band so great."
+Nick Butler of Sputnikmusic gave Art of Life a perfect 5 out of 5 score and referred to it as "Japan's 'Stairway to Heaven' – a multi-layered song with a near-mythical reputation, that crystallizes everything that made the band so great."
 Feeling that a comparison to Dream Theater's similarly themed A Change of Seasons was inevitable, he stated that "Art of Life" is "more emotional, diverse, intense, impressive, and epic" and that X's members are more technically skilled at their instruments.
 He finished by praising the track as "undoubtedly, the best song I have ever heard."